isc-projects/kea/doc/sphinx/arm/hooks.rst

 .. note::

-   Some of these libraries are available at no cost with the open source base code; others are premium libraries available for standalone purchase, while some are only available to organizations that contribute to Kea's development through paid ISC support contracts.
+   As of Kea 3.0.0, most of these libraries are available at no cost with the open source base code;
+   a few are only available to organizations that contribute to Kea's development through paid ISC support contracts.
 Paid support includes professional engineering assistance, advance security notifications, input into ISC's roadmap planning, and many other benefits, while helping